funkelab/motile_tracker/docs/source/motile.rst

 - The ``Save run`` button.
 This button will take you to a file dialog to save the whole run, so that if you close napari and re-open it, you can load the run and see the results.
-- The ``Export tracks to CSV`` button, which will take you to a file dialog for saving a csv file containing the tracks.
-If your input was a Labels layer, the ``node_id`` will be determined by segmentation label id.
-If your original segmentation repeated labels across time, the application will relabel them all to be unique, and the new label id will be used as the node id.
-  If your input was a Points layer, the ``node_id`` is simply the index of the node in the list of points.
-    - Note: This does not save the output segmentation.
-If you want to save the relabeled segmentation, you can do so through napari by selecting the layer and then selecting ``File``-> ``Save selected layers``
 - The ``Back to editing`` button, which will return you to the ``Run Editor`` in its previous state.
 - The ``Edit this run`` button.
 This button will take you back to the ``Run Editor``,